Lemon Pasta

 Olive oil + garlic: The recipe starts with fragrant garlic cooked in olive oil.

 Lemon: I use lemon juice and zest to maximize the lemon flavor.
-The zest is added to the garlic, which packs so much flavor.
+The zest is essential; that’s where the lemon flavor is, and it’s added to the garlic to infuse the sauce with a lot of flavor.

-Cream cheese: I used Philadelphia cream cheese, but you can use any nice full-fat cream cheese or a dollop of ricotta, which would also work and add some tangy flavor and creaminess to the sauce.
+Cream cheese: I used Philadelphia cream cheese, but you can use any nice full-fat cream cheese, a dollop of ricotta, or a touch of heavy cream as a substitution.

 Parmesan cheese: But don’t skip the Parmesan cheese with its nutty flavor.
-I recommend using freshly grated parmesan that melts very well into the sauce.
+I recommend using the freshly grated option, as it melts very well into the sauce.

 Herbs: I used fresh basil, but parsley or dill would work fine.
 Fresh herbs are lovely and add aromatic notes, but you can skip them if you don’t have them.

-Salt & pepper: The recipe doesn’t require seasoning as the pasta water and parmesan contain salt already.
-However, I recommend to season to taste the pasta sauce before serving.
+Salt & pepper: The recipe doesn’t require seasoning, as the pasta water and parmesan already contain salt.
+However, I recommend seasoning the pasta sauce to taste before serving.

 Close-up of a blue plate full of lemon spaghetti.